Topological lower bounds on the sizes of simplicial complexes and simplicial sets: Proofs

-We require that every $F_e$ is \emph{generic}, that is the $F_e$ images of the vertices of every $(n-1)$-face of $EG_N$ are linearly independent and the images of the vertices of every $n$-face of $EG_N$ are affinely independent.
-The set of the initial maps $F$ that produce a non-generic $F_e$ for some sign vector $e$ is indeed a proper algebraic subset of the set of all $F$, hence we may restrict our consideration to families of generic $F_e$.
+Let us require that all such $F_e$ are \emph{generic}, that is the $F_e$ images of any $n$ vertices of $X$ from different $G$-orbits are linearly independent and the images of any $n+1$ vertices of $X$ from different $G$-orbits are affinely independent.
+The set of the initial maps $F$ that produce a non-generic $F_e$ for some sign vector $e$ is indeed a proper algebraic subset of the set of all possible maps $F$, hence we may restrict our consideration to families of generic $F_e$.

+Let $\sigma$ be an $n$-face of $X$.
+Consider the case when it is degenerate in the sense that some of its vertices coincide in $X$ (this may happen with a simplicial set).
+Let $w_0,\ldots, w_k$ be its distinct vertices.
+By Assumption 1 they belong to different $G$-orbits and therefore by the genericity their $F_e$-images are linearly independent.
+Since $k<n$ in the presence of coincidences, $F_e(\sigma)$ does not touch the origin.